A full list

 The bottom line is that the lack of precise information on the cause of psoriasis severely hampers the search for a cure.
 However, the current state of information has resulted in the development of new effective treatments, all based on trying to correct the faults within the immune system.
 It is hoped that future more effective treatments will be developed as understanding of the complex problems within the immune system increases.

-Meantime, more straightforward actions such as restricting alcohol, stopping smoking and trying to cope with stress can be recommended.
+Meantime, more straightforward actions such as reducing alcohol intake, stopping smoking and trying to cope with stress can be recommended.
 The course of psoriasis is unpredictable.
 Whilst remission of symptoms can occur, it may take weeks, months or even years.

 How does psoriasis affect quality of life?